 The traditional bean pie is a sweet custard pie associated with the Nation of Islam.
 The filling contains mashed navy beans, sugar, eggs, milk, butter, and spices.
 This creative dessert dates back to the 1930s when Elijah Muhammad, founder of the Nation of Islam, told his followers to avoid pork and unhealthy starches.

 Muslims created the bean pie as a healthier substitute for the sweet potato pie.
 Navy beans replaced sweet potatoes.

-A google search revealed black beans and pinto beans are also used to make bean pies.
+A google search revealed they also use black beans and pinto beans are to make mouthwatering bean pies.